ElDonNadie820/Universal-Scripts/README.md

-# Universal-Scripts
+# Game Scriprs
-Well there i will be uploading universal scripts
+Well there i will be uploading games scripts